gxchain/docs/docs/guide/apis.md

 ## Contract_table

 ### `get_table_rows`
-According to the contract and table, query the table contents of the contract.
+Query the table contents of the contract.
 Specify the contract name, table name, start, and limit when querying.Modify 'contract_name' and 'table_name' for your own contract name and table name

 params: ```<contract_name> <table_name> <start> <limit>```